What is a Gravel Fondo?

 There are over 300+ events in the U.S. (2016) and this is growing rapidly across North America.
 The new genre has crossed the Atlantic - now the United Kingdom and Europe are now starting to formulate and organise events.
 Gran Fondo Guide has the most up to date, detailed and comprehensive list of Gravel events in North America and beyond.

-Whats the difference between a Gravel Grinder and a Gran Fondo?
+Whats the difference between a Gravel Fondo and a Gran Fondo?

-Most Gravel Grinder's take place on gravel roads.
+Most Gravel Fondo's take place on gravel roads.
 There are events that mix up asphalt and gravel, like the U.S's Premier Spring Classic - the Belgian Waffle Ride.

-Gravel Grinders and Gran Fondo's couldn't be any different apart from one thing - Endurance.
+Gravel Fondo and Gran Fondo's couldn't be any different apart from one thing - Endurance.

 Endurance to ride 100 miles and over 15,000 feet of climbing or the endurance to ride tough wet, muddy, gravel roads for 200 miles into brutal headwinds.